Executive Director, Equity and Inclusion

 Dayson Pasión, Middle School Equity Specialist

-Dayson Pasión joined CHCCS in the Spring of 2019 as the Middle School Equity Specialist.
+Dayson Pasión joined CHCCS in the Spring of 2019 as the Middle School Equity Specialist working with all of the middle schools, as well as McDougle Elementary.
 Dayson received his bachelor’s degree in Biology from the University of North Carolina at Chapel Hill.
 During his time as and educator, Dayson has been a science teacher, STEM coordinator, instructional technology facilitator and instructional coach.
 In these roles and as a community member, Dayson strives to make education equitable for all, but especially for those who have been historically marginalized.
 He now makes his home in Burlington with his wife Jessica.

 Elementary Equity Specialist